A Survey on Bayesian Deep Learning: Concrete BDL Models and Applications

 where $h_{\psi}^{\text{trans}}(\z_t)$ is the output of the transition network.

-\textbf{Reconstruction Model}: As mentioned in Equation (\ref{eq:recon}), the posterior distribution $P_{\theta}(X|Z)$ reconstructs the raw images $\x_t$ from the latent states $\z_t$.
-In Equation (\ref{eq:recon}), the parameters for the Bernoulli distribution $\p_t=\W_{p}h_{\theta}^{\text{dec}}(\z_t)+\b_{p}$ where $h_{\theta}^{\text{dec}}(\z_t)$ is the output of a third network, called the decoding network or the reconstruction network.
-Putting it all together, Equation (\ref{eq:encode})-(\ref{eq:recon}) show the generative process of the full model.
+\textbf{Reconstruction Model}: As mentioned in the last part of Equation (\ref{eq:e2c_all}), the posterior distribution $P_{\theta}(X|Z)$ reconstructs the raw images $\x_t$ from the latent states $\z_t$.
+The parameters for the Bernoulli distribution $\p_t=\W_{p}h_{\theta}^{\text{dec}}(\z_t)+\b_{p}$ where $h_{\theta}^{\text{dec}}(\z_t)$ is the output of a third network, called the decoding network or the reconstruction network.
+Putting it all together, Equation (\ref{eq:e2c_all}) shows the generative process of the full model.